trentfulcher/sphinx-template/source/chapter7/index.rst

 correctly.
 Looking back, I should have taken some screen shots and inserted my code within this write-up.
 I will keep that in mind going forward to put my code in here to document my learning.
-Anyways, I again sat down with Paul on Wednesday the 3rd for our weekly CAPTSONE meeting.
+Anyways, I again sat down with Paul on Wednesday the 3rd for our weekly CAPSTONE meeting.
 We decided for me keep working on creating tests for my program, and ensuring that everything runs smoothly.
 Once complete, we can work onto more complex testing, as well as ensuring my game Adventures In Python has testing coverage.